Bromley-by-Bow: Transport

 Bromley-by-Bow station is located in the centre of Bromley and has the London Underground District and Hammersmith & City lines serving it.
 The Metropolitan line ceased serving Bromley in 1990 British Rail London, Tilbury & Southend Railway services stopped at the station until 1962.

 South Bromley railway station on the North London Railway between Bow and Poplar (East India Dock Road) stations opened in 1884, the station lay just to the north of the current Langdon Park DLR station which opened in 2009.

 London Buses routes 108, 309, 323, 488 and D8 operate within the area.
 Route 108 uses the Blackwall Tunnel, a source of severe delays which leads to the route often being cited as amongst the least reliable in London.

 The area is connected to the National Road Network by the north–south A12 (East Cross Route), also east-west B140 Devons Road and Devas Street as well as local road Bromley High Street provides further access.

 The Lea Valley Walk on the River Lea Navigation and River Lea passes on the area eastern side for pedestrians and cyclists.
 To the south, the Limehouse Cut starts at the Bow Locks.

 Community

-Kingsley Hall is famous both for the visits of Mahatma Gandhi to the East End in 1931 and the therapeutic clinic run by the alternative psychologist R. D. Laing from 1965.
+Kingsley Hall is famous both for the visits of Mahatma Gandhi to the London in 1931 and the therapeutic clinic run by the alternative psychologist R. D. Laing from 1965.
 Despite a severe fire in 1995, Kingsley Hall remains an active community centre.

 The Bromley-by-Bow Centre is known for it approach to integrated health care, with nursery care, training opportunities and a community centre.
 It has been cited as a model for the future development of community services and health care.

 Bromley By Bow Community Organisation (BBBCO) provides Youth Provisions and Community Engagement programmes for the area.
 Its projects and services as a voluntary organisation provide the area with five football teams, a Girls Group, Youth Group and Elderly and Community Services.
-It aims to empower the residents of one of the most deprived wards in Tower Hamlets, and its surrounding areas, to improve their socio-economic and cultural well-being and quality of life.